rust-lang/rust/text/0000-deprecation.md

 in this RFC.
 Authors shall be advised to leave their users enough time to react before *removing* a deprecated item.

+The internally used feature can either be subsumed by this or possibly renamed to avoid a name clash.

 # Drawbacks

 * The required checks for the `since` and `surrogate` fields are potentially